script-fu/artbox/content/hub/feature-test/folder/Filter-Restores-Last-Tool.md

 # Objective

-Removes a longstanding GUI issue.
+Removes a long-standing GUI issue.

 ## Key Concepts and Definitions